gvolpe/sbt-nix.g8/README.md

 - we get to use the exact same JDK / JRE we declare in our Nix file.
 - we will more likely get a smaller image than using a base slim one from Docker Hub.
-- we will have a reproducible image.
+- we will have a reproducible image (no more `apt-get update`s, please!).

 We can still use `sbt-native-packaer` to create our Docker images, as demonstrated in the examples below.
 Another option is to use `sbt-assembly` and some declarative definition of our Dockerfile.